Santa Cruz Countywide Black Student Union

 About

 The Santa Cruz County Office of Education is proud to announce the first ever Countywide Black Student Union!
-The mission of the Countywide Black Student Union is to create a safe space for Black students to learn about each other, build relationships, create community, and to develop and promote cultural awareness.
+The mission of the Countywide Black Student Union is to create a safe space for Black students and their allies to connect, build relationships, create community, and to develop and promote cultural awareness.

 For many Black students, accessing the same resources and support as their peers on campus can be challenging.
 BSU aims to ensure the equitable distribution of the opportunities and tools necessary for all students to successfully navigate high school and prepare themselves to excel after graduation, whether it be in higher education or the professional workforce.

-As we work to install a BSU chapter at every high school campus in Santa Cruz county, our goal is to bring as many Black students together as possible, so that they can establish a network of support for anything they might need, both in and outside of school.
+As we work to install a BSU chapter at every high school campus in Santa Cruz county, our goal is to create a robust network of support for Black students to thrive in their education and careers.
 We envision an atmosphere where our students feel comfortable expressing themselves, their voices are uplifted, and they are empowered to solve problems and evoke positive change in the world.

 Change starts with movement, and the movement starts with you!